GiannisAUEB/InformationRetrieval/README.md

 In this phase I build a retrieval system, in which the representations of texts and queries will be implemented using word2vec.
 <ol>
-  <li>Train a word2vec (Code 2.0) model using the text collection as input and the DeepLearningForJava (DL4J) library.
+  <li>Train a word2vec model using the text collection as input and the DeepLearningForJava (DL4J) library.
   <li>From the word vectors created by the word2vec model, create the vectors of texts and queries by averaging the vectors of terms.
   <li>Calculate the cosine similarity of the questions to the texts in the new space.
 Sort the texts in descending order of similarity and collect the k texts with the highest similarity score, for k = 20, 30, 50.
   <li>Evaluate the answers by comparing them with the correct answers (file qrels.txt) using the trec_eval assessment tool and assessment measures MAP (mean average precision) and avgPre@k (average precision on the first k retrieved  texts) for k = 5, 10, 15, 20.